scoulomb/dev_snippets/systemd/README.md

 <!-- We had to do it with Docker even if `ping` overrides uses exec from
 https://github.com/scoulomb/myDNS/blob/master/2-advanced-bind/5-real-own-dns-application/6-use-linux-nameserver-part-d.md#also-when-we-override-it-is-like-we-use-the-exec-form
-and I would expect it to pass the signal but it seems kill mode used does not kill the docker OK -->
+and I would expect it to pass the signal but it seems kill mode used does not kill the docker OK CF-->

 ## we could use timer